MohyCS/To-Do-List-iOS-App/ReadMe.txt

 Specifics:
 How many views/screens?

-Home view to see all future/pending To-Do’s
+Home view to see all Current To-Do’s
 Buttons?
 Add and Edit
 Swipe left on item to delete it, swipe right to mark as completed

 Add View to insert new To Do’s
 Add allows user to fill in item fields and confirm/reject action.
 Verify that all required fields are filled!
 Only name and dates are required.
+Add Button to complete process and Back Button to return without adding anything

 Edit View
 Edit an existing item and confirm the changes.
 Verify that all required fields are filled!
 Only name and dates are required.
-Update item’s new position in To-Do list
+Update item’s new position in Current To-Do list
+Edit Button to complete process and Back Button to return without editing anything

 History View
 See all past items.
-Completed are in Blue, incompleted in Red
+Completed are in Blue, incompleted in Red.
+None of these items can be edited!
+These items can also be clicked on to view their details

 To Do Details View
 View all fields for a given To Do Item
 Allow for an Edit button to segue to Edit View
+Back Button to return to previous screen